-The following tables set forth, as of December 31, 2017, information concerning properties owned by the operating partnership and subject to the NPIs.
+The following tables set forth, as of December 31, 2018, information concerning properties owned by the operating partnership and subject to the NPIs.
 Acreage amounts listed under "Leasehold" reflect gross acres leased by the operating partnership and the working interest share (net acres) in those properties.
 Acreage amounts listed under "Mineral" reflect gross acres in which the operating partnership owns a mineral interest and the undivided mineral interest (net acres) in those properties.
 The operating partnership's interest in these properties may be unleased, leased by others or a combination thereof.
-Acreage amounts may not add across due to overlapping ownership among categories.
 In addition to amounts listed below, the operating partnership owns interests limited to certain wellbores located on lands in which we own mineral, royalty or leasehold interests.
 The acreage amounts associated with the wellbore interests are included in Royalty Properties Acreage Summary and not in the table below.

-Mineral Royalty Leasehold Total
+Mineral Royalty Leasehold

-Number of States 12 6 6 12
+Number of States 12 6 6

-Number of Counties/Parishes 61 23 12 68
+Number of Counties/Parishes 61 23 12

-Gross Acres 50,000 91,000 141,000
+Gross Acres 50,000 91,000

-Net Acres 6,000 75,000 81,000
+Net Acres 6,000 75,000